Marián Šťastný: Political activity

 Šťastný was elected vice-chairman of the Slovak World Congress in July 1987.
-To protest the Communist regime's violations of religious freedom and human rights, he organized protests in front of Czechoslovakian embassies for the following March 25.
+To protest the Communist regime's violations of religious freedom and human rights, he organized protests in front of Czechoslovak embassies for the following 25 March.
 He communicated these plans to dissident leader Ján Čarnogurský in a hidden letter on a chocolate wrapper.
 These plans led to the Candle demonstration in Bratislava.

 Personal life

-Šťastný was born in Bratislava, the third son of Stanislav and Frantiska.
-His two older brothers, Vladimir (born 1945) and Bohumil (born 1947) were born when the family still lived in the village of Pružina, about 170 kilometres northeast of Bratislava.
+Šťastný was born in Bratislava, the third son of Stanislav and Františka.
+His two older brothers, Vladimír (born 1945) and Bohumil (born 1947) were born when the family still lived in the village of Pružina, about 170 kilometres northeast of Bratislava.
 They moved to Bratislava before Marián's birth, which was followed by Peter (1956), Anton (1959), and Eva (1966).
 Stanislav worked for a state-run company that built hydro-electric dams until 1980 when he retired, and mainly dealt with managing inventory.
-Frantiska stayed at home and raised the children.
+Františka stayed at home and raised the children.
 Vladimir was the former assistant coach of the Slovakia national ice hockey team.
 Marián's nephews Yan and Paul Stastny, both sons of Peter, have also played in the NHL.

 Šťastný retired to the Quebec City area and after a brief attempt at coaching with the Junior Tier II CNDF hockey team, is now the owner of a golf club and a hotel in Saint-Nicolas, on the south shore of the Saint Lawrence River near Quebec City.